Frequently Asked Questions

 You are not required to do anything further pending the appeal.

-As above, the legal teams for the applicants are carefully considering the judgment and have now filed a notice of appeal.
-Group members are not required to do anything.
-Any updates will be provided in due course, including in respect of the appeal.
+The legal teams for the applicants are carefully considering the judgment.
+Any further updates will be provided in due course, including in respect of any further avenues of appeal.

 A summary of the judgment published by the Federal Court of Australia as well as the full reasons of the judgment can be accessed here.